cbphoto720/IOD_activeRFID/README.md

 # Program Information
 #### Global Variables
 *No longer applicable to program.
-(Reformat to include timer variables as well as program log outuput.*
+(Reformat to include timer variables as well as program log outuput)*
 - Timestamp
 - TagID & RSSI (for directional & omni-dir antenna)
 - GPS coord